-As a woman, I must share this smoothie with you; easy-to-make, delicious, and a vibrant color!
-I first heard about green vegetable smoothies in 2011 when I used The Body Ecology Diet (B.E.D.) to heal a stubborn case of systemic yeast overgrowth and though I took time to ease into making them, I was hooked once I did.
+As a woman, I must share this easy-to-make, delicious, vibrant smoothie 🙂 I first heard about green vegetable smoothies when I was on The Body Ecology Diet (B.E.D.) to heal a stubborn case of systemic yeast overgrowth.

 This savory, pancake-like treat is delicious off the skillet or served at room temperature the next day.
 Eggs are the main ingredient, but the yolk is the only part being used in this recipe.
 This is because most people find egg whites hard-to-digest.
 I am all about making food easy to digest … hence my business, Happy Bellies and this recipe does just that 🙂 If you don’t have a problem with egg whites, substitute 8 whole eggs for the 12 yolks and omit the starch.